Motor starting – conservation of resources

 Comparison of the various starter methods

-Compared to contactor solutions, soft starters, sometimes also referred to as soft starting devices, offer considerable advantages.
+Compared to contactor solutions, soft starters offer considerable advantages.

-The illustrated characteristic curves clearly show torque surges as well as high currents and current peaks of the contactor solutions:
+In the characteristic curves shown, clear torque jumps as well as high currents and current peaks of the contactor solutions can be recognized:

-• Torque surges cause high mechanical stress on the machine, which results in higher service costs and increased wear.
+• Torque shocks mean high mechanical loads on the machine, resulting in higher service costs and increased wear.

-A soft starter continuously controls the three-phase motor’s voltage supply during the start-up phase.
-This way, the motor is adjusted to the machine’s load behavior.
-Mechanical operating equipment is accelerated in a particularly gentle manner.
-Service life, operating behavior and production processes are positively influenced.
+• High currents or current peaks lead to high supply costs from the energy supply companies (peak current calculation) and high mains or generator loads.
+A soft starter controls the voltage supply of the three-phase motor continuously during the start-up phase.
+This adapts the motor to the load behavior of the driven machine.
+Mechanical equipment is accelerated particularly gently.
+Service life, operating behavior and work processes are positively influenced.

-• Impact of tooth flanks in the gear unit
+• Impact of tooth flanks in the gearbox

 • Slipping of V-belts